 We’ll leave you with more words of wisdom from Joe Cahn, the Commissioner of Tailgating:

 Ultimately, tailgating is not about the food.
 It’s about the people, the atmosphere and the experience.

-“Being around your friends, food tastes better with friends no matter what food it is,” he said.
+“Food tastes better with friends no matter what food it is,” he said.
 “Sharing hot dogs or peanut butter and jelly sandwiches with friends is a far better time than a 10-course meal with people you really don’t like.”